abhinaba-ghosh/cypress-react-selector/README.md

 ## Use fluent chained queries

-You can chain `rest-selector` queries like:
+You can chain `react-selector` queries like:

 - fetch `HTMLElements` by chained `react` queries